ansango/dotfiles/README.md

 2. Mirror region - 'spain' (or your country)
 3. Locales - us
 4. Disk configuration
-	1. Use a best effort defualt partition layout - elige tu disco
+	1. Use a best effort default partition layout - choose your disk
 	2. Filesystem - ext4
 	3. Partition /home - no
 5. Disk encryption - none